 The Crouch End and District U3A does have a Twitter account: good for short messages, and allows uploading of images and video.
 It is possible to set up Group Twitter accounts.

 For Google Chrome users Google Hangouts allows group video calls for free for up to 150 participants.
+Google Hangouts has been successfully used by Book Group 1.

 According to Microsoft Skype to Skype calling lets you make free calls online for up to 50 people (49 plus you!) for audio or video conferencing on any device.